 Historical volatility can be calculated by looking at the historical price movements of a commodity and tells us about how volatile the commodity has been over past time periods.
 Assuming that asset price returns follow a Brownian motion, for example, we may assess the historical volatility (assumed here to be constant) by calculating, for a time series of prices, the standard deviation of annualized price returns.
-The Brownian motion assumption implies that asset returns are normally distributed and that the variance of price returns grows proprtionally with time.
+The Brownian motion assumption implies that asset returns are normally distributed and that the variance of price returns grows proportionally with time.
 Fisher Black and Myron Scholes used this fact to derive the equation for pricing vanilla options for equities.
 Later on, Fisher Black alone solved the equation for pricing options on futures and forward contracts.

 Implied Volatility: Page 2.2 (popup from Sub-Topic 2)

 Implied volatility can be found from the market prices of options and represents the market’s view of the future volatility of a commodity.
 We need to make assumptions about the behaviour of prices whenever calculating the market implied volatility.
-If we believe the Balck formulation is a good approximation for pricing options on futures contracts, for instance, we may derive the market’s volatility by numerically finding wich volatility number in the Black formula produces the option premium that the market is presently trading.
+If we believe the Black formulation is a good approximation for pricing options on futures contracts, for instance, we may derive the market’s volatility by numerically finding which volatility number in the Black formula produces the option premium that the market is presently trading.

 Price Risk Example: Producer - Page 2.3 (popup from Sub-Topic 2)